tsaopy/tsaopy.github.io/index.md

 ### Test installation

+**Remember to check that you are running the console in the same enviroment that you installed TSAOpy.**

 After running `pip install tsaopy` try opening a Python console and run `import tsaopy`.
-It may take a few seconds the first time you import `tsaopy` (some backend modules are built the first time is imported).
+It may take a few seconds (some backend modules are built the first time you import `tsaopy`).
 If you get any errors then something went wrong and you may report the issue.

-REMEMBER TO CHECK YOU ARE RUNNING THE CONSOLE ON THE SAME ENVIROMENT THAT YOU INSTALLED TSAOpy.

 If you can import `tsaopy` succesfully try running the basic test script.
 Go to the project's repository test folder and either

-- Download 'basictest.py' and run in from the Linux terminal with `python basictest.py`, or
+- Download 'basictest.py' and run it from the Linux terminal with `python basictest.py`, or
 - Copy the contents of the file and run them on a Python console.

 If everything is working properly you should get something like this displayed